jontyzheng/leetcode-/1051-heights-checker/Log.md

 On index 5 (0-based) we have 3 vs 4 so we have to move this student.
 ```

-At first glance, I just thought that is in real life, and All we gotta do is just ordering one man to move to another place, the direction is mostly rightward, such as {1, 1, 4, 2, 1, 3} .
+At first glance, I just thought it as in real life, and All we gotta do is just ordering one man to move to another place, the direction is mostly rightward, such as {1, 1, 4, 2, 1, 3} .
 Right? when u go the second position and u find the value doesn't meet the requirement, then u gotta move it rightward.
 '1', '3' are the same thing.

-But, when I wrote more sequence to check, I find out that not all the "min of nums that nedd to move" follow the "rightward" thing, like {1, 1, 4, 3, 1}, which min is 2, and the labor-saving way is put '1' leftward, so as '3' do.
+But, when I wrote more sequence to check, I find out that not all the "min of nums that need to move" follow the "rightward" thing, like {1, 1, 4, 3, 1}, which <I>min</I> is 2, and the labor-saving way is put '1' leftward, so as '3' do.

 I got little confused.
-U know, no need to actually sort them, all u have to do just find the times that must move to make them in non-deceasing order, right?
+U know, no need to actually sort them, all u have to do just find the times they must move to make them in non-deceasing order, right?
 But the uncertain direction thing kinda confused me.

-So I turn to comments area for other voices,  most voices there are talk about the translation thing, so I just turn it into the en-version, finally I got the point.
+So I turn to comments area for other voices,  most voices there are talking about the translation thing, so I just turn it into the en-version, then I got the point.
 I mean, I finnaly figure out the Example part, which is already told us the answer.

 ```